Skip to main content

 When Should I Be In My Seat?

-Listen for the fanfare, a musical cue over the speakers, which will signal that the performance is about to begin or resume.
+Listen for the chimes, which will sound approximately five minutes before the show.
 If you are sitting in the amphitheater, please stay seated until intermission.
-Latecomers will be seated by ushers the when there is a pause in the program.
+Latecomers will be seated with discretion of the ushers until there is a pause in the program.

 What Do I Need To Know About Attending A Performance With Children?